Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

 # Vitis Export To Vivado

-***Version: Vitis 2023.2***
+***Version: Vitis 2024.1***

 ## Introduction

 The Vitis Export to Vivado enables bidirectional hardware hand-offs between the Vitis tools and the Vivado Design Suite to improve developer productivity in vivado.
 Hardware design development which includes synthesis, implementation, and timing closure can be done in Vivado Design Suite and Vitis tool can be used to do the software development, such as AI Engine (AIE) development, programmable logic (PL) kernels development and host application.
 This flow supports hardware emulation and testing the design on hardware.
-Refer UG1393 https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Export-to-Vivado-Flow for more details.
+The flow is supported for project-mode only.
+Refer UG1393 https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Export-to-Vivado-Flow for more details.

-**IMPORTANT:** Before beginning the tutorial, make sure you have installed the Vitis 2023.2 and Vivado 2023.2 software.
+**IMPORTANT:** Before beginning the tutorial, make sure you have installed the Vitis 2024.1 and Vivado 2024.1 software.

 ### We are creating the custom BDC based platform using the tcl script.
 The Vitis Export to Vivado flow supports BDC-based platform only.